petdance/carp-assert-more/README.md

 ## assert\_nonnegative( $this \[, $name \] )

-Asserts that the numeric value of _$this_ is greater than or equal to zero.
-Since non-numeric strings evaluate to zero, this means that any non-numeric string will pass.
+Asserts that _$this_ is defined, numeric and greater than or equal to zero.

     assert_nonnegative( 0 );      # pass
     assert_nonnegative( -14 );    # FAIL